MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Deploy-Nano-Server.md

 ## <a name="BKMK_CreateImage"></a>Creating a custom Nano Server image
-For Windows Server 2016 Technical Preview, Nano Server is distributed on the physical media, where you will find a **NanoServer** folder; this contains a .wim image and a subfolder called **Packages**.
+For Windows Server 2016, Nano Server is distributed on the physical media, where you will find a **NanoServer** folder; this contains a .wim image and a subfolder called **Packages**.
 It is these package files that you use to add server roles and features to the VHD image, which you then boot to.

 You can also find and install these packages with the the NanoServerPackage provider of PackageManagement (OneGet) PowerShell module.
-See the [Installing roles and features online](Getting-Started-with-Nano-Server.md#BKMK_online) section of this topic.
+See the "Installing roles and features online" section of this topic.

 This table shows the roles and features that are available in this release of Nano Server, along with the Windows PowerShell options that will install the packages for them.
 Some packages are installed directly with their own Windows PowerShell switches (such as -Compute); others you install by passing package names to the -Packages parameter, which you can combine in a comma-separated list.
 You can dynamically list available packages using Get-NanoServerPackage cmdlet.